OrchardCMS/OrchardDoc/Documentation/Creating-Custom-Forms.markdown

+> **Deprecated:** This module is deprecated as of v1.9.
+We recommend you use the `Orchard.DynamicForms` module instead.

 The Custom Forms module is used to capture information from site visitors on the front end.
 Custom Forms works in combination with a Content Type.
 Custom Forms can be used to create *Contact Us* and *Subscribe* widgets/pages to name a couple.
 The information is then stored in Orchard and can be exported later.

 ### Enable the Custom Forms Module ###